July 6 — 8, 2026 (Virtual & In-Person)

 For Prospective & Current Auburn University Students With Social Fears, Difficulties, & Differences

-Find Friends On Campus Before Fall Semester!
+Find Friends On Auburn’s Campus & Learn the Art of Friendship Before Fall Semester!

 *This program is not affiliated with or endorsed by Auburn University.